zackbrowning/zackbrowning.github.io/_posts/2019-01-14-premiere-news.md

 ---
 layout: post
-title: "Ensemble Hye to premiere Songs of the Double Moon in Seoul on May 18, 2019"
+title: Ensemble Hye to premiere Songs of the Double Moon in Seoul on May 18, 2019
 author: "Zack Browning"
 categories: news
 tags: [news]